oliveira-a/cv/resume.md

 * Developed an emulator, as a personal project, in **C++**, to run CHIP-8 games
 * Used SDL2 for the graphic interface

+### ThinKarbon

+* Developed an Android application, as my degree's final major project, that tracks user's individual **CO2 emissions**
+* Designed the application using the **decorator** pattern to allow extensibility for new emission causing activities that involve different calculating formulas, such as eating at restaurant or taking public transport
+* Applied gamification with the purpose of nudging the user towards an environmental friendly behaviour, by introducing a score system

 ## Education